MOHAMEDHAMED1S/soapy-shop-backend/WHATSAPP_SETTINGS_MANAGEMENT.md

         },
         body: JSON.stringify({
           phone,
-          message: 'This is a test message from Soapy Shop', }),
+          message: 'This is a test message from soapy bubbles', }),
       });
       const data = await response.json();